 Actors generally define unique characteristics of operators of the devices involved.
 For all cases considered by TGai, the initiator STA and the target AP are constant.
 The STA may be autonomous or operated by a human, but its relationship to the AP remains the same.
 If more than one device/person is present in the ESS, that difference should be noted in the description of the scenario.
 Other important factors, such as relationship between STA and the AP in terms of assumed level of trust and previous history are also best described in the scenario.

 Device sets are the STA, AP, and any other relevant equipment needed to accomplish the intended tasks.
 For TGai, the device set of interest is always a STA and an AP.
 The scenarios section covers other participants in the ESS, which may be incumbent or vying for access to the ESS.
 This will vary by scenario and would also be best noted there as an aggregate demand for establishing links.
+Values for this attribute are in terms of users who wish to connect at virtually the same time:

+High: more than 25

+Medium: 5 to 25

+Low: 1 to 4

 The goal in all use cases for TGai will be to minimize the time requires for link setup.
 The differences in the acceptable time allowed for this task is, again, dependent on the scenario.
-It will be defined by the availability of bandwidth not used by incumbants and the window of availability for the STA within the ESS.
+It will be defined by the bandwidth occupation by incumbents and the window of availability for the STA within the ESS.
+Values for bandwidth occupation are:

+High: More than 75%

+Medium: ESS is between 75 to 25% available bandwidth

+Low: Few users already associated with ESS

+Values for window of availability for the STA within the ESS are expressed in tolerable time to establish a link:

+High: Users are highly intolerant of delay

+Medium: Users tolerate 5 to 10 seconds of delay

+Low: Users tolerate

 In addition, scenarios will vary by what could be termed “depth of association”.
 A shallow depth may require only the reception of a broadcast with no security restrictions.
 For example, the reception of the ID of a train stop may need no authentication, but a financial transaction may require end-to-end authentication and encryption.
+Values for depth of association are:

+High: heavy burden of setup needed; for instance, end-to-end security

+Medium: light burden of setup; for instance, local authentication

+Low: virtually no setup/authentication needed

 The scenarios in the following sections will contain a narrative of the expected interaction between the STA and the AP.
 Each will end with a summary describing: